The Major Doubt I Had Before My Wedding That Almost Stopped Me From Walking Down The Aisle

 But everything was done.
 Everything was set up.
 When I say everything, I mean the caterer, DJ, venue, and photographer were all booked and paid.
 Therefore, I would have lost about $12,000 to back out of the wedding.

-She told me if I was having wedding doubts, it shouldn’t matter about that stuff but all I kept thinking about was the amount of money we had already spent and how he would feel.
+She told me if I was having wedding doubts to call it off, but all I kept thinking about was the amount of money we had already spent and how he would feel.

 Last year before we were engaged, I had the same doubts about him but we were living in another state at the time, so it wouldn’t have been easy to leave and never look back.